-- The government's recent announcement builds on the results of the evaluation report on the Carbon Dioxide Storage Act, which was published by the German Federal Ministry of Economics and Climate Protection at the end of 2022, as well as a broad stakeholder dialogue undertaken by the Federal Government from March to August 2023. - The first wave of CCS projects is currently under development.
+- The government's recent announcement builds on the results of the evaluation report on the Carbon Dioxide Storage Act, which was published by the German Federal Ministry of Economics and Climate Protection at the end of 2022, as well as a broad stakeholder dialogue undertaken by the Federal Government from March to August 2023. - In 2023, Germany repositioned CCS as part of its climate and industrial agenda after many years of reluctance.
 The focus is on CO2 capture and transport that would enable Germany to export its CO2 to countries with storage resources.
-At the cross-border level, the ratification of the amendment to Article 6 of the 2009 London Protocol would be needed to allow Germany to export its CO2 by sea. - The German Federal Government has been collaborating with European counterparts to advance multilateral and bilateral collaboration in the field of CCS.
+At the cross-border level, the ratification of the amendment to Article 6 of the 2009 London Protocol would be needed to allow Germany to export its CO2 by sea.
+As shown by the key points of the German Carbon Management Strategy, the Federal Government is also considering exploring and allowing offshore CO2 storage sites in the German Exclusive Economic Zone (EEZ) or continental shelf. - The German Federal Government has been collaborating with European counterparts to advance multilateral and bilateral collaboration in the field of CCS.
 Further international agreements would be needed for the cross-border transport of CO2. - Additional work is also needed to facilitate the development of CO2 infrastructure, implement support mechanisms for CCS projects, and improve stakeholder's and public perception of and confidence in CCS as a climate mitigation measure.